 - Technology products must be within vendor supported versions to sustain availability and integrity.

 - Notify Certificate_Services@state.ca.gov of changes to certificate contact(s).

 - Install and verify certificates purchased through CDT’s delegated administrator access or other sources.

 CDT’s goal is to provide timely, comprehensive and economical technology services.
 Requests for new certificates will typically be available 3 to 5 business days after the service request has been approved by all parties.
 Certificate renewals are processed a week prior to the current certificate expiration date.
 If a renewal is needed earlier, please note the requested delivery date on the service request.
 Certificates expire on the final day of issuance at 1700 hours.

 Delays in the service request process, or server availability to obtain the certificate, may impact the timeliness of the certificate delivery.

 A 25 calendar day window is provided immediately following delivery of a certificate for testing, revocation or changes.

-To request to Add, Change, and Delete Secure Certificates and CSR file, or ask a general question, submit a service request through Remedy: Request Service Now
+To request to Add, Change, and Delete Security Certificates and CSR files, or ask a general question, submit a Service Request: Request Service Now

-Customers requesting to use the delegated administration option should submit the Delegated Administrator Secure Certificate Submittal (PDF) to initiate service setup.
+Customers requesting to use the delegated administration option should submit the Delegated Administrator Security Certificate Submittal (PDF) to initiate service setup.
 Service Requests for individual certificates is not needed.